Feemagie/website-content/blog/why-I-like-indie-games.md

 #### The Charm of indies and The passion of the developers

 I learned first hand, It's damn difficult to develop a game!
-For my final project in my Games Design Studies, I had to design my own game - I had to create a Game Design Document + produce some graphical elements.
+For my final project in my Games Design Studies, I had to design my own game - I had to create a Game Design Document, plus produce some graphical elements.
 I basically was an _Indie developer_ for that semester.
 It was incredibly challenging, tiring and fun - of course I bloomed in creating the Graphics and UI elements the most and surprisingly the storytelling.
-Of course, in my typical fashion, I chose to make one of the most complex games I could for my first game - cuz why not right?.
-I should mention, at that point in time, I was still really hyped on the Uncharted series - so naturally some of the specs from that game were set - PS4 game, Genre: Action Adventure, Capturing story with gruelling Bosses.
+Of course, in my typical fashion, I chose to make one of the most complex games I could for my first game - cuz why not right?
+I should mention at that point in time I was still really hyped on the Uncharted series.
+So naturally some of the specs from that game were set - PS4 game, Genre: Action Adventure, Capturing story with gruelling Bosses.

 ![Uncharted Waters Cover Art](/images/blog/uncharted_waters-cover.webp "Uncharted Waters Cover Art Design") _My cover design to the PS4 Game_